How many times have you said, “No worries, that’s as easy as…….”

 - I say normal as next I needed to work out what I wanted to take in terms of my stoma supplies.

-- Husband decided to tell me I perhaps should pack a little more in case they keep me in overnight.
-Thanks for that thought!
-Unfortunately with my medical history, experience tells us its a possibility.
+- Husband decided to tell me I perhaps should pack a little more in case they kept me in a couple of nights.
+I didn’t really need that thought but unfortunately with my medical history, experience tells us its a real possibility.

 - Extra packing gets underway.